"How do I find a Bolivian consulate?" is a common question we receive through our Bolivia Visa Forum

 If they respond that there is no listing, try asking them for a number to the Embassy of Bolivia or Bolivian Embassy.
 Or in Spanish, Embajada de Bolivia, Embajada Boliviana, or Embajada del Estado Plurinacional de Bolivia.

 2. There are websites that have databases of embassies and consulates around the world.
-You can find a Bolivian consulate or embassy by visiting sites like www.embassiesabroad.com and www.embassyworld.com
+You can find a Bolivian consulate or embassy by visiting sites like www.embassiesabroad.com and www.embassyworld.com.
+These two sites seem to be updated quite often.

 4. If you speak Spanish, you can contact the Ministerio de Relaciones Exteriores directly.
-Click on CONTACTO on their website to send them an email, or contact them here:
+Click on CONTACTO on their website to send them an email (their email address is: firstname.lastname@example.org) or contact them here:

 Address: Plaza Murillo c.
 Ingavi esq. c.
 Junín